Predictions and algorithmic statistics for infinite sequence: Introduction

-{ Indeed, let $P$ be the uniform distribution in $[0,1]$ (identified with the Cantor space).
-Consider the lower-semicomputable random real $\alpha\in[0,1]$ (say, the Chaitin's number) and the restriction $Q$ of the uniform measure on $[0,1]$ to the interval $(0,\alpha)$.
-Since $\alpha$ is lower semicomputable, $Q$ is a lower semicomputable semimeasure.
-If we use $Q$ alone for prediction, all the zero bits of $\alpha$ are predicted with certainty (i.e., the ratio $Q(x0)/Q(x)$ is $1$).
-Still the $P$-probability of all the bits is $1/2$.
-So the $Q$-prediction is bad.
-The semimeasure $Q$ is not universal, but if it is included in the universal mix with weight close to $1$, the prediction still will be bad.
-(Note that the rest of the mix will differ from $P$ on the prefixes of $\omega$ at most by a constant factor, since $\omega$ is $P$-random, so we can have the weight close enough to $1$ and get bad predictions.) }

-Hutter and Lattimore generalized Theorem~\ref{hm} by proving the same statement for a wide class of universal semi-measures~\cite{lh}.
+for increasing prefixes $x$ of $\omega$. \end{theorem} Lattimore and Hutter generalized Theorem~\ref{hm} by proving the same statement for a wide class of universal semi-measures~\cite{lh}.

-Trying to overcome this problem and get a good prediction for all Martin-L\"of random sequences, we suggest a new approach to prediction.
+Trying to overcome this problem and get a good prediction for all Martin-L\"of random sequences, we suggest the following approach to prediction.
 For a finite string $x$ we find a distribution $Q$ on the binary tree that is the best (in some sense) explanation for~$x$.
 The probabilities of the next bits are then predicted as $Q(0\cnd x)$ and $Q(1\cnd x)$.

 This approach combines two advantages.
-The first is that the series of the type considered in Theorem~\ref{sum_solomonoff} is finite, though the upper bound for it (at least the one that we are able to prove) is much greater than $O(\KK(P))$.
+The first is that the series of type \eqref{sum} also converges, though the upper bound for it (at least the one that we are able to prove) is much greater than $O(\KK(P))$.
 The second property is that the prediction error (defined as in Theorem~\ref{th:hm}) converges to zero for every Martin-L{\"o}f random sequence.

 Let us give formal definitions.
 The quality of the computable distribution $Q$ on the binary tree, considered as an ``explanation'' for a given string $x$, is measured by the value $3\KK(Q) - \log Q(x)$: the smaller this quantity is, the better is the explanation.
 One can rewrite this expression as the sum